What is the Shareholder Letter?

 #5 – Plans and Measures

-In this section, the investors are informed about the measures that were adopted by the company in order to improve the overall conditions for the company.
+In this section, investors get an update about the measures adopted by the company to improve its overall conditions.
 Also, the plans proposed for the upcoming years are discussed with their expected outcomes.

 #6 – Acknowledgement